Pirate FlagPirates and PrivateersPirate Flag

 Chapter three looks at fortifications, both temporary and permanent, while chapter four focuses on Viking ships.
 The latter includes a double-page timeline that shows how the cargoes, barges, and longships developed.
 There is also an annotated list of archeological finds of these vessels.

 Chapter five, the only one written by Vegard Vike, focuses on Viking weaponry.
 All freemen were expected to have and use three types of weapons to defend the land.
-Weapons were status symbols, in both life and death.
-The principal arms were the spear, shield, sword or axe, but also discussed are knives, bows and arrows, and personal armor.
+Weapons were status symbols in both life and death.
+The principal arms were the spear, shield, and sword or axe, but also discussed are knives, bows and arrows, and personal armor.
 The arms trade is another topic Vike covers.

-(left) Warrior in Gudrod's army around 800, who may have fought the Franks. (right) Garrison soldier from Birka around 930.
-Equipment displays Eastern characteristics.
+Left: Warrior in Gudrod's army around 800, who may have fought the Franks.

 (Both images are copyrighted and used with permission of publisher.)

-(artwork used with publisher's permission)
+used with publisher's permission.

 Example of original artwork depicting what the winter camp in Repton, England may have looked like in 873-874.